 * * *

-Meanwhile honkytonk and white church music were rejoining rock.
-The beautiful preppie Gram Parsons founded a long line of what the critic John Strausbaugh calls hillwilliams.
-Willie Nelson and Waylon Jennings rejected Nashville, which they associated with slickness and falsehood, for Texas, rugged and authentic.
-In song after song (many of them actually Nashville hits), they built a wild-west Xanadu of leather and lace, willing women, swashbuckling and drinking and drug-taking, ringlets falling down out of Stetsons.
-It was there, I came to believe — again, literally believe — that cowboys and preppies, outlaws and lawmen, rednecks and freaks would become as one.
-The sacred spring of my music would be found and tasted.
+Meanwhile something else was going on.
+Honkytonk and white church music were rejoining rock.
+The beautiful preppie Gram Parsons founded a long line of hillwilliams.
+Willie Nelson and Waylon Jennings traded Nashville, which they associated with slickness and falsehood, for Texas, supposedly rugged and authentic.
+In song after song (many of them actually Nashville hits), they built a wild-west Xanadu of Texan leather and lace, willing women, swashbuckling and drinking and drug-taking and ringlets falling down out of Stetsons.
+That place got to me.
+It was there, I came to believe — again, literally believe — that cowboys and preppies, outlaws and lawmen, rednecks and freaks would become one.
+The sacred spring of my music would be found and tasted at last.